Streamlined Appraisal Process for 2020-2021 Cycle

-If you have already completed the regular form and it has not been submitted to HR, there’s nothing additional you need to do other than ensure your employee has a copy and you retain a copy in your files.
+If you have already completed the regular form and it has not been submitted to HR, no additional steps are needed other than to ensure your employee has a copy and you retain a copy in your files.

-If your employee already provided you their self-appraisal, they have essentially already prepared for the discussion.
-Send them the optional streamlined discussion form you’ll go over so they know what you’ll discuss in the meeting.
-You can also attach the already completed self appraisal to your summary notes from the discussion.
+If your employee already provided you their self-appraisal, send them the optional streamlined discussion form and let them know you will be discussing it with them during your performance appraisal meeting.
+You can also attach the already completed self-appraisal form to your summary notes from the discussion.

-If you are already in the process of completing the regular form, it’s your choice if you finalize the regular form or use the streamlined form to discuss performance and goals.
+If you are already in the process of completing the regular performance appraisal form, it is your choice to finalize the regular form or use the streamlined form to discuss performance and goals.

 Best practice process with the streamlined discussion form: Accordion Closed

-- Have both the supervisor and employee review the form’s questions and come to the meeting prepared to discuss the information.
+- Have both the supervisor and employee review the performance appraisal form’s questions and come to the meeting prepared to discuss the information.

-- Supervisor makes notes and summarizes on the form based on the discussion.
+- Supervisor makes notes and summarizes information on the form based upon the discussion.

-- If employee chooses, they can send back a separate document of any additional information they’d like included in the file with the final form (their notes from preparing for or documenting the discussion, more details about accomplishments or goals met, their perspective or clarification on something in the discussion or document, or etc.).
+- If employee chooses, they can send back a separate document of any additional information they would like included with the final form (their notes from preparing for or documenting the discussion, more details about accomplishments or goals met, their perspective or clarification on something in the discussion or document, or etc.).

-- Supervisor retains in their supervisor file both their summary version and any document provided by employee.
+- Supervisor retains both their summary version and any document provided by employee in the supervisor file.
 (Departments that keep employee files at the department level can direct supervisors on what to submit to them.)

 Best practice discussion guide: Accordion Closed